-I must admit, I was hesitant to release this one.
+I must admit, I was hesitant to release this one on ultra marathon training.
 I thought, “Who in the world would enjoy reading 31 benefits from running 31 miles through the night?”
 So I did not release it and moved onto other articles.

 A few months went by, and I finished a few more ultra marathons.
 After my last race, I remembered what I wrote, and decided I didn’t just want to post it, I had an obligation to post it.

 At my most recent ultramarathon about two hundred runners showed up.
 We ran 50 miles in the 20° F weather.
 After the race it hit me!
 I know who would enjoy reading 31 benefits from running 31 miles through the night.
 My crazy loving ultrarunning family, that’s who!
 Even if my writing helps one person cross the finish line, I consider it a success.

 So with that, ultra running community, this one’s for you!

 Running Through The Night